xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/rationals.md

 ### Benefits

-The main beneficiaries of the XCDL component framework are software developers, and benefits are multifold, during the project creation, during project lifecycle, and improved testability.
+The main beneficiaries of the xCDL component framework are software developers, and benefits are multifold, during the project creation, during project lifecycle, and improved testability.

 #### Simplified project creation

-With proper metadata available, project creation is reduced to several clicks to select the main characteristics of the project; all required files will be pulled in by the dependencies, and all the usual project settings (source folders, include folders, compile options) will be automatically set by the XCDL project wizard.
+With proper metadata available, project creation is reduced to several clicks to select the main characteristics of the project; all required files will be pulled in by the dependencies, and all the usual project settings (source folders, include folders, compile options) will be automatically set by the xCDL project wizard.

 #### Simplified updates management

-If, during the lifetime of the project, other features that were not initially selected are needed (for example more device drivers, more application libraries, etc), the developer can invoke the XCDL project wizard and enable/disable further components and change any options; in the end the wizard will recompute all dependencies and update the project to use the new definitions.
+If, during the lifetime of the project, other features that were not initially selected are needed (for example more device drivers, more application libraries, etc), the developer can invoke the xCDL project wizard and enable/disable further components and change any options; in the end the wizard will recompute all dependencies and update the project to use the new definitions.

 The same is true when new package versions are released (for example STM releases a new version of the HAL for the STM32F4 family and the stm32f4-hal xPack is updated); the developer can choose to stick to a given version, or upgrade to the latest version; the wizard will recompute all dependencies and update the project to use the new definitions.